CathalDonohoe/theory-algos-project/README.md

 •	Non-linearity: Hashing algorithms always contain non-linear operations – this prevents people from using linear algebra techniques to solve the input from a given output.
 Building a hash algorithm using just addition operators is a terrible idea, that’s why most hashing algorithms use many combinations of linear and non-linear operations. <br>

 ## Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?
 The problem with this question begins in how many possible 512-bit strings exist from the output of the SHA-512 algorithm.
 We don’t know how large the range of the SHA-512 function is.
-It is assumed to be very close to 2512, which would be all possible 512-bit values.
+It is assumed to be very close to 2^512, which would be all possible 512-bit values.
 This leads us to a more important question; how long would it take to compute all the possible 512-bit strings?
-Well if we were to start by computing our 2512into human numbers, we would get: <br>
+Well if we were to start by computing our 2^512 into human numbers, we would get: <br>
-2512 = 13407807929942597099574024998205846127479365820592393377723561443721764030073546976801874298166903427690031858186486050853753882811946569946433649006084096 <br>
+2^512 = 13407807929942597099574024998205846127479365820592393377723561443721764030073546976801874298166903427690031858186486050853753882811946569946433649006084096 <br>
 This number is close to 0.1% of the atoms in the visible universe, so it goes without saying that there are a lot of possible values from the SHA-512 algorithm.
 To put this equation into perspective, ill use Bitcoin as an example.
 Bitcoin uses SHA-256, which I am aware has a completely different number of possible strings values but is comparable to SHA-512 none the less. <br>
 Since January 2015, Bitcoin has been computing 300 quadrillion SHA-256 hashes per second.
 That’s 300 x 1015 hashes per second.
 If we were trying to give each of the possible values, we would first need to compute every value, and then compute it yet again to ensure all possible values have been computed.
-To do this with SHA-512, we would only need to calculate 2256 hashes.
+To do this with SHA-512, we would only need to calculate 2^256 hashes.
 If we were to take Bitcoins current progress with SHA-256: <br>
-2128 / (300 x 1015 .86400.365.25) = 3.6 x 1013 years.
-For comparison, our universe is only about 13.7 x 109 years old.
+2^128 / (300 x 10^15 .86400.365.25) = 3.6 x 10^13 years.
+For comparison, our universe is only about 13.7 x 10^9 years old.
 Yet again, this is with SHA-256, which means that computing all the possible 512-bit strings would be an even larger number exponentially.  <br>
 So, to answer the question “Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?”, then my answer would be “Yes”.
 It is possible but given enough time.
 The time is the problem, we would need more years than our own universe is today.
 This is under the assumption that we know the full range of the SHA-512 algorithm, which we currently don’t.
 The algorithm would take longer than the universe is currently, but it is possible, just not feasible. <br>

 ## How difficult is it to find a hash digest beginning with at least twelve zeros?
-very difficult
+With SHA-512, a message digest algorithm or a hash funciton, is a procedure that maps input data of an arbitary length to an output of fixed length.
+Output is often known as hash values or hash digests [8].
+These digests are a series of numbers and characters.
+The length of these digests, in the case of SHA-512, are 128 characters.
+This means that there are only a certain amount of posible digest outputs, more than the variable of inputs.
+Therefore we may result with the same output for 2 different inputs. <br>
+With this question, I am going to refer to what Botcoin miners are currently doing to mine bitcoin.
+In crypotocurrency mining, a target hash is a numeric value that a hashed block header must be less than or equal to in order for a new block to be awarded to a miner [9].
+Miners make these guesses by randomly generating as many "nonces" as possible, as fast as possible [10].
+A nonce is short for "number only used once".
+Nonces are often used on authentication protocols and cryptographic hash functions [11].
+The first miner whose nonce generates a hash that is less than or equal to the target hash is awarded credit for completing that block and is awarded the spoils of 6.25 BTC [10].
+All target hashes begin with zeroes - at least eight zeroes and up to 63 zeroes.
+There is no minimum target, but there is a maximum target set by the Bitcoin Protocol.
+No target can be greater than this number: <br>

+* 00000000ffff0000000000000000000000000000000000000000000000000000 <br>

+This method is the simplest method I can think of when it comes to computing the hash digest in question.
+But interesting enough, this has been done as of 2017.
+For years there was a competition to find an ASCII string whose SHA-512 hash value is as low as possible(Which roughly speaking means having as many leading zeroes).
+This was solved by a programmer by the name of Nayuki.
+He did this by nuilding a brute-force search program.
+Surprisingly enough, the lowest SHA-512 value he could calculate was:
+* 000000000000363356970fe81fd24bb30019cefcdf34f1ba29ea99871297f621a0f3351ae41f1109b49261a3246c83e59e182f7a12431291da1db2cda80ddf17  [13]<br>

+This value has exactly twelve zeroes at the start of the hash value. so to summerise my answer to "How difficult is it to find a hash digest beginning with at least twelve zeros?", it is so difficult to do that you may just win a competition and beat a record if you can manage to do so.

 [1] https://en.wikipedia.org/wiki/Preimage_attack <br>